 According to the information shared on the official website, Irwin County Detention Center and Stewart Detention Centers have the highest rate of deportation cases.
 ICE has an immigration detainment agreement with other counties in Georgia like Gwinnett County which has made 29,210 charges against undocumented immigrants since participating in the 287(g) program in 2009.

 The Fourth Amendment says that undocumented immigrants have Constitutional rights, even when ICE agents are knocking at your door (figuratively).
 When this occurs, you should know what you’re entitled to under the law.
 Understand that under the Fifth Amendment of the American Constitution, immigrants can tell ICE agents that they will not speak to them, answer their questions, sign anything, or give them any type of documents.
 ICE agents should have a warrant signed by a judge in order to enter your home.
 Immediately contact an immigration attorney in Atlanta.

 However, in order to prepare for a possible ICE arrest, there are some tips to keep yourself and your family prepared.
 If your background check includes an arrest for a crime or shows any signs of relation with dangerous criminals, you could be placed into detention which means you will be gone for a while.
 When this occurs, how will family members, friends, and employers know how to find you?
-If you are at risk of being detained by ICE as an undocumented immigrant who entered the country illegally, you should prepare some vital personal information to help your family and friends prepare for your absence:
+If you are at risk of being detained by immigration and customs enforcement as an undocumented immigrant who entered the country illegally, you should prepare some vital personal information to help your family and friends prepare for your absence:

 - Keep family names and their contact information.

 - Write down employer contact information.
 In the absence of the undocumented person, the family can contact the employer for unpaid wages.